framely/community/docs/guide/build-simple-chatbot.md

 3. After completing the form, click **Create**.

-   ::: warning Need To Know
+   ::: tip Need to know
    If you want to change a chatbot's label or region, you will need to clone it with the desired choices.
 Note all user session data with old chatbot will be lost.
    :::